Bridging Gaps in Natural Language Processing for Yor\`ub\'a: A Systematic Review of a Decade of Progress and Prospects: Materials and Methods

 Thus, the median, $M$, is

 Consequently, a paper with a score less than $8.5$ out of the $16$ total score will be excluded.
 However, no study falls in this range.
 Hence, the total $105$ primary studies are included in the systematic review.
-Table \ref{tab3} shows the checklist containing the quality domain and the questions asked for each.
+The quality assessment technique is based on the study by \cite{van2022predictive} and was extended using a measure of central tendency, the median, as it accurately measures the center of a dataset's distribution and is also not affected by outliers.
+Table \ref{tab3} shows the checklist containing the quality domain and the questions asked for each. \\

 After assessing each potential primary study based on the quality questions, scores were assigned\textemdash a maximum of 16 for each.
 The results are plotted through the histogram in Figure \ref{fig4}.
 The plot shows that most of the primary studies have a score of $15$, followed by $14$.
-Moreover, only a minute quantity of the primary studies has a total score between $9$ and $12$, with $9$ being the minimum total score being $9$, while the maximum is $16$.
+Moreover, only a minute quantity of the primary studies have a total score between $9$ and $12$, with $9$ being the minimum total score being $9$, while the maximum is $16$.
 This shows high quality in the included primary studies, potentially making this review's results highly valuable.